yankostadinov/core/tutorials/guides/react/react.md

 ### Overview

 At the end of this Clients application should set the context of the Stocks application via `glue.interop` method invocation.
 In result the stocks app will fetch the stocks inside this client's portfolio and display them.
+Keep the [**Interop API**](../../reference/core/latest/interop/index.html) close by for reference.

 ### 2.1.
 Methods registration